 Suggested substitution: sweet potatoes

 - Simmered Sweet Potatoes with Lemon さつまいものレモン煮

 Other names: giant white radish, Japanese radish, Chinese radish, Asian radish, winter radish

 Daikon has a mildly peppery flavor and can be eaten entirely, from the top leaves to the root.
-The leaves have a grassy green flavor and it’s one of the most cultivated vegetables in Japan.
+The leaves have a grassy green flavor, and it’s one of the most cultivated vegetables in Japan.
 Daikon is an indispensable vegetable in Japanese cooking.
-It’s high in fiber, potassium, vitamin C, and other minerals.
-It is a purifying food to detox the body and stimulates digestion.
+It has fiber, potassium, vitamin C, and other minerals.
+It is a purifying food that detoxes the body and stimulates digestion.

-Grated daikon is a refreshing palate cleanser served with grilled fish, tempura, fried foods, and soba.
+Grated daikon is a refreshing palate cleanser with grilled fish, tempura, fried foods, and soba.
 The spiciness disappears when cooked in soups, braises, and stir-fries and becomes slightly sweet.
-It has also been eaten dried and pickled to last through the harsh winters.
+It has also been eaten, dried, and pickled to survive harsh winters.
 Kiriboshi daikon is dried daikon strips simmered in dashi.